SLKone/SLKone.github.io/_sub-industries/building-products-construction.md

 why_choose:
   - "Building & Construction Expertise: Hands-on knowledge of how the sector's cycles and projects actually run."
   - "Sustainable Practices: Implementing eco-friendly and sustainable manufacturing solutions."
-  - "Operational Efficiency: Streamlining processes to enhance productivity and reduce costs."
+  - "Operational Efficiency: Streamlining processes to improve productivity and reduce costs."
   - "Workforce Optimization: Enhancing workforce capabilities and productivity through targeted strategies."
-  - "Collaborative Approach: We work alongside your team and leave the capability behind, with the same people start to finish."
+  - "Embedded Delivery: We work alongside your team with the same people from first read through implementation."
-cta-title: "Ready to enhance your Building Products & Construction operations?"
+cta-title: "Ready to improve your Building Products & Construction operations?"
 cta: "Talk to SLKone about steadying operations through the cycle and growing on a sustainable footing."
 icon: "fa-building"
 color: "sand"